 My history of testing boats with stepped hulls shows that while they're very fast in a straight run, the turning performance can sometimes suffer.
 Regal's FasTrac hull seems to have the opposite effect where high speed turns showed her to be pretty much glued to the water.
 Naturally, when turning through our self-generated waves some oscillation occurred but regardless of how aggressive I got in the turns she remained solid and stable in calm water.

 I measured a roughly 16-degree bow rise upon acceleration and because the bow is so close to the helm there was no loss of visibility to the horizon.
 When taking power off, the 1900 remains fairly flat as she settles back into the water.
 In high speed turns I measured a 24 degree bank angle.
 Regardless of how aggressive I got in the turn the lower unit showed no signs of ventilating.

-The Stern.
 The full beam swim platform is rather large and two spaces in the forward section allow you a visual check of the tie-down rings.
 A Flexiteek inlay is optional ($644).
 And here's an interesting feature, Regal adds brake lights to the 1900 transom that connect to your tow vehicle via a patch cord at the bow.
 In this manner, when you apply the tow vehicle breaks, the trailer brakes will light and the boat's brake lights will illuminate as well.
 Regal is the only builder that we know of that does this.